microsoft/MixedReality-SpectatorView/samples/README.md

 # Spectator View Samples

-This folder contains sample and demo projects that are maintained by the SpectatorView team.
+This folder contains sample and demo projects that are maintained by Spectator View contributors.
 Below you will find the instructions on how to get started, as well as the sample folder structure setup and dependencies.

 ## Getting Started

-Ensure you have all the required software, for detailed instructions see [Required Software](../doc/SpectatorView.Setup.md).
+Ensure you have all the required software, for detailed instructions see [Required Software](../doc/SpectatorView.Setup.md#software--hardware-requirements).

 - Git Tools
 - Visual Studio
 - Unity 2018.3.14f1
-- __(Optional)__ Windows 10.0.18362.0 SDK
+- Windows 10.0.18362.0 SDK
 - __(Optional)__ Android Studio
 - __(Optional)__ XCode

 Once you have the required software, follow these steps:

-1. Using your favorite Git management tool, clone this repository if you haven't yet.
+1. Using your favorite Git management tool, clone this repository.
-2. Then with git, pull the latest version of the code.
+2. Then with git, checkout the latest release of the code.
+(This will be the `release/*.*.` branch with the highest version number)
 3. Run `/tools/scripts/SetupRepository.bat` as an administrator to get ensure the appropriate submodules for the sample projects are cloned and the correct directories are linked into the sample project.
     - On Mac or Linux, you can run `/tools/scripts/SetupRepository.sh`.